-The Fort St John campus JOHSC is comprised of the following people:
+The Fort St John campus JOHSC is comprised of the following people as of October 1, 2020:

-Co-Chairs – Kathy Handley and Tennille Penner.
-The remainder of the committee is comprised of Jeanette Landry, Betty Powers, Robert McAleney, Gary Farquharson, Ryan Tutt and Christopher Parrett as of September 1, 2016.
+The co-chairs are Linda Mueller and Tennille Penner.
+The remainder of the committee is comprised of Gary Farquharson, Ryan Tutt, David Christie, Mike Dwojak and Jack Ryder.
+The University of Northern British Columbia non-voting representative is Betty Powers.
 Any safety concerns or issues on the Fort St. John campus should be brought forward to any one or all of the members of the committee to review.
 The committee will make recommendations to the College for the resolution of the issues brought before them as necessary.

-Currently, the committee meets the third Thursday of the month.
+Currently, the committee meets the second Thursday of the month.
+Safety Inspections are conducted the week prior of the meeting.

 Fort St. John JOHSC Terms of Reference